yiwenshao/Chiredis/Demos/README.md

 + PipelineCluster.c
-This demo shows how to use pipeline in cluster mode. use gcc -o PipelineCluster PipelineCluster.c -l hiredis -l chiredis to compile.
+This demo shows how to use pipeline in cluster mode. use gcc -o PipelineCluster PipelineCluster.c -l hiredis -l chiredis, or make PipelineCluster to compile.